-She slowly undergoes physical, hormonal, and psychological changes over a period of 8 – 10 years.
+A woman slowly undergoes physical, hormonal, and psychological changes over a period of 8 – 10 years.
 This period is defined as perimenopause.
 According to Ayurvedic principles, a woman needs to adapt with complementary changes in her lifestyle and diet.
 This will help her fare through the transition without any health issues.

 However, exposure to stress, environmental pollutants, lack of routine, faulty diet, and sedentary life lead to aggravation of Dosha, causing health issues specific to each Dosha as listed below.